browserengineering/book/book/chrome.md

         # ...
 ```

+Note that clicking on the address bar also clears the address bar
+contents.
+That's not quite what a browser does, but it's pretty close,
+and lets us skip adding text selection.

 Now, when we draw the address bar, we need to check whether to draw
 the current URL or the currently-typed text: